speedybits/PokerTetris/CARDTRIS.md

 Cardtris combines the falling-block mechanics of Tetris with poker hand evaluation using a standard 52-card deck.
 Players must strategically place falling cards to create winning poker hands while managing the game board.

 ## Display Requirements
-- Optimized for iPad screens in portrait orientation only
+- Optimized for mobile devices in portrait orientation
+- Landscape orientation shows a warning message to rotate device
 - Game board fills the majority of the screen height
-- Next card preview and score display at the top of screen
+- Next card preview and score display in top-right corner
 - Cards sized appropriately for touch interaction
-- Minimum supported resolution: 1024x768 (iPad)
 - Maximum board width of 500px for larger screens
+- Responsive design that works on all mobile devices

 ## Game Screens